ccarabine/Churchbarn-holiday-let/README.md

 Featured on all four pages.
 * Value: Consistency/aesthetically pleasing

-## The Header
+## Header
 At the top centre of the page.
 This section will let the user know the site they are visiting and the location.
-* Value: Informs user they the Church Barn website.
+* Value: Informs user they have landed on Church Barn website.
 See below the view on all devices :

 ![Header on all devices](assets/uxd/header.PNG)